CHATHAM–Five people face charges in connection with a home invasion on County Route 17 the morning of Thursday, January 12 at 12:39.

 All five were charged with first degree conspiracy to commit burglary, a class E felony.
 They are: Jeremy Bost, 22, of Old Post Road, Ghent; Joshua Spencer, 28, of State Street, Hudson; Christopher Anderson, 24, of Old Post Road, Ghent; Katrina Lewis, 19, of Columbia Street, Hudson and Shavanyce Q. Anthony-Lewis, 18, of Harry Howard Avenue, Hudson.

-They were arraigned before Livingston Justice Robert Q Moore and sent to the Columbia County Jail without bail.
+They were arraigned before Livingston Justice Robert Q. Moore and sent to the Columbia County Jail without bail.

-Additionally, a parole arrest warrant has been issued for Mr. Anderson by the state Division of Parole in Albany.
+Also, a parole arrest warrant has been issued for Mr. Anderson by the state Division of Parole in Albany.

 The Sheriff’s Criminal Investigation Branch, deputies, crime scene technicians, District Attorney Paul Czajka and Assistant District Attorney David Costanzo are continuing the investigation.
 Sheriff’s investigators are also working with State Police investigators to determine if any of the suspects were involved in other home invasions.